-The Virtual Private Networks (VPN) feature enables the IAP, acting as the Virtual Controller, to create a VPN tunnel to anAruba Mobility Controller in your corporate office.
-The controller acts as a VPN end-point and does not supply the Instant AP with any configuration.
+When VPN is configured, the IAP acting as the Virtual Controller creates a VPN tunnel to an Aruba Mobility Controller in your corporate office.
+The controller acts as a VPN end-point and does not supply the IAP with any configuration.